Parliamentary.ai

 Description

-The bill increases the borrowing limit for the Welsh Government for capital expenditure from £500 million to £1,000 million.
-It also makes provisions for the Welsh Government's accountability for the use of funds received.
+The bill increases the borrowing limit for the Welsh government for capital expenditure from £500 million to £1,000 million.
+It also introduces provisions to improve accountability for devolved Welsh authorities receiving funds from this increased borrowing power.

 Government Spending